publishing-bitbytebit/PlainTxtPodcast/_transcripts/ComingToTerm.md

 《call back to beeping and repeating imagery》

-the existence of this entire world tracked with every click.
+the existence of this entire world recorded with every click.

-IF learning and be][do{ing are two in the same then we need to reflect and connect. find the patterns to OUT 《link this to UD out regarding LGBTQ +》 algorithms.
+IF learning and be][do{ing are two in the same then we need to reflect and connect. find the patterns to OUT 《link this to UD out regarding LGBTQ + and out stmts》 algorithms.
 ELSE 《if else stmt .. haha》 what are we really learn][do][be{ing?

 certainly not human